|Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita rubescens|

 To see what happens when Amanita rubescens is attacked by aliens from outer space, see Hypomyces hyalinus.

 Ecology: Mycorrhizal, primarily with oaks, but versions are found under pines and other conifers, as well; growing alone, scattered, or gregariously; summer and fall, or over winter along the Gulf Coast; widely distributed, as a species group, east of the Rocky Mountains.
 The illustrated and described collections are from Illinois, Québec, and Florida.

 Cap: 4–15 cm; convex, becoming broadly convex or flat; dry or slightly sticky; adorned with with numerous felty warts that are bright yellow and densely packed at first, but soon spread and fade, becoming pinkish, grayish or dull tan; surface dull brassy yellow to dull brown when young, becoming flushed with red shades, and eventually turning reddish brown to tan or brown; the margin typically not lined.

 Gills: Free from the stem or narrowly attached to it; white, sometimes discoloring reddish; close or crowded; short-gills numerous.

-Stem: 5-18 cm long; 1-3 cm thick; more or less equal, or sometimes slightly enlarged toward base; the base indistinct to bulbous; generally without universal veil remnants; without a rim; white at first, becoming stained pinkish to dirty red; bald finely hairy; with a fragile, persistent ring.
+Stem: 5–18 cm long; 1–3 cm thick; more or less equal, or sometimes slightly enlarged toward base; the base indistinct to bulbous; generally without universal veil remnants; without a rim; white at first, becoming stained pinkish to dirty red; bald or finely hairy; with a fragile, persistent ring.